snowplow-incubator/snowplow-micro-examples/README.md

 ```
 Just make sure that this name pattern is unique for this pair.

-This kind of organization also has the benefit, that you can keep having the tests you had normally for your app (just adding the before-hook to reset Micro), and just add a corresponding micro-spec file, to test the events emitted from the original run of the test.
+This kind of organization also has the benefit, that you can keep having the tests you normally had for your app (just adding the before-hook to reset Micro), and just add a corresponding micro-spec file, to test the events emitted from the original run of that app test.
 That way, you can test your app's features in the `app_spec` files and your tracking implementation in the corresponding `micro_spec` files.

 **Additional resources**:
 1. [a cypress issue describing a similar situation](https://github.com/cypress-io/cypress/issues/2968)